keeganmjgreen/Energy-Renewables-ClimateChange/posts.md

 ## Post 21

-With utility company names like “HydroOttawa” and “HydroOne”, it’s easy to be convinced that most of Ontario’s electricity comes from hydro.
+With utility company names like “HydroOttawa” and “HydroOne,” it’s easy to be convinced that most of Ontario’s electricity comes from hydro.
 It doesn’t—it comes from nuclear.
-While hydro may be the cheapest source of electricity, nuclear is still more affordable (and safer) than gas-fired plants, and it provides a near-constant 8.6 megawatts of electricity around the clock, regardless of how bright the sun’s shining or how hard the wind’s blowing.
+While hydro may be the cheapest source of electricity, nuclear is still more affordable (and safer) than gas-fired plants, and it provides a near-constant ~9 megawatts of electricity around the clock, regardless of how bright the sun’s shining or how hard the wind’s blowing.

-### The most affordable way to decarbonize our electrical grid likely involves using more nuclear energy.
+### The most affordable way to fully decarbonize our electrical grid likely involves using more nuclear energy.

 <p>Nuclear energy, specifically nuclear fission, is the only source of electricity with all of the following advantages:</p><p>It doesn’t produce greenhouse gas emissions (unlike coal and gas-fired plants).</p><p>It isn’t affected by changes in weather or daylight (unlike wind and solar).
-Nuclear plants often generate electricity 90% of the time.</p><p>It can theoretically be used anywhere and has proven to work at a large scale, using very little land considering the amount of power produced</p>
+Nuclear plants often generate electricity 90% of the time.</p><p>It can theoretically be used anywhere and has proven to work at a large scale, using very little land considering the amount of power produced.</p>

 ## Post 22